Jim Bob Morris

 After graduation Jim Bob signed a free agent contract with the Kansas City Chiefs.
 He subsequently played for in the USFL for the San Antonio Gunslingers (1984–86) and the Memphis Showboats (1986).
 In 1987, he joined the Green Bay Packers and lead the team and league in interception return yardage with 174 yards and was second on the team in sacks.
 He holds the record for the first-year player interceptions for Green Bay.
 He joined the Houston Oilers as a free agent in 1989 and officially retired from football in 1990.

-Jim Bob is married to his wife Lori and they have four children, Alexandra, Nicholas, James and AvaGrace.
+Jim Bob and his former wife Lori have four children, Alexandra, Nicholas, James and AvaGrace.
 They live in Jupiter, FL.
 He is the owner and proprietor of several food packaging and ingredients companies as well as a partner with an arena football team, Bloomington Edge, and started a professional basketball team Central Illinois Drive.

 In December 2018, it was announced that Jim Bob gave the lead gift for The Morris Family Multicultural Student Center at Kansas State University.

 The building is to be named in honor of his family.
 As of December 7, 2018, the project had secured $4.2 million of the $5.5 million project goal.
-The current plan is for the Center to open in Fall 2020 and be connected to the K-State Student Union.
+The current plan is for the center to open in fall 2020 and be connected to the K-State Student Union.

 In August 2019, Jim Bob and Carson Coffman launched Wanna, a peer-to-peer sports betting app that is currently only in Brazil.
 Wanna aims to be the social network for betting peer-to-peer against other people.

-In October 20221, Jim Bob launched El Bandido Tequila with Hall of Fame NHL player, Chris Chelios.
+In October 2021, Jim Bob launched El Bandido Tequila with Hall of Fame NHL player, Chris Chelios.
 El Bandido Tequila has 3 products: blanco, reposado, and anejo.
 El Bandido Tequila has won 2 gold medal awards from BTI.